Demolished public housing projects in Atlanta: Edgewood Court

-Is a Section 8 community that gets 404 public housing subsidies from the Atlanta Housing Authority.

-Not Demolished
+Not demolished

 Martin Street Plaza

 Martin Street Plaza, in Summerhill, also known as the Summerhill Projects, built in 1979 continue operating today.

 Westminster

 Westminster is a 32 unit public housing community in Atlanta, Georgia.

-East Lake Highrise
+East Lake Elderly Highrise

 East Lake Highrise is a 150 unit affordable housing community in Atlanta, East Lake Highrise is owned and managed by the Atlanta Housing Authority also is the last remaining structure of the East lake meadows housing project.

-Cosby Spear Highrise
+Cosby Spear Elderly Highrise

 Cosby Spear Highrise is a 282 unit affordable housing community in Atlanta, Georgia.
 The community is located in the 5th Congressional District of Georgia also the last remaining structure of the U-Rescue Villa housing project.

 Hillcrest Homes

-Hillcrest (demolished)100 units used to be owned by the Atlanta housing Authority but was sold to the East Point Housing Authority and has sat vacant but undemolished after the East Point Housing Authority [EPHA] failed to give out section 8 applications.
+Hillcrest (demolished) 100 units used to be owned by the Atlanta housing Authority but was sold to the East Point Housing Authority and has sat vacant but undemolished after the East Point Housing Authority (EPHA) failed to give out section 8 applications.